jdevto/blog/articles/test.md

 ## Generating Permalinks in VS Code Using `hogashi.vscode-copy-github-permalink`

 If you're looking for a quick anaad easy way to generate GitHub permalinks without complicated setups, the `hogashi.vscode-copy-github-permalink` extension is a great choice.
-It’s lightweight, easy to use, and seamlessly integrates with Visual Studio Code, saving you time when you needd to sgvhare linksdsf tdo specific li nes or files in your GitHub repository.
+It’s lightweight, easy to use, and seamlessly integrates with Visual Studio Code, saving you time when you need to sgvhare linksdsf tdo specific li nes or files in your GitHub repository.